Capital punishment in Pakistan: Islamic views on capital punishment

-Many Muslims believe that capital punishment is a severe sentence that may be instructed by a court for crimes of sufficient severity.
+Many Muslims believe that capital punishment is a severe sentence that may be ordered by a court for crimes of sufficient severity.
 Murder is an example of a crime deemed a major violation of most religious doctrines, and is punishable by death in some countries, including Pakistan.

 Crimes punishable by death

 The Pakistan Penal Code contains 27 different offences punishable by death, including blasphemy, rape, sexual intercourse outside of marriage, assault on the modesty of women, and smuggling of drugs.
 This Code draws its origin from the Indian Penal Code, after several amendments from different governments in Pakistan, the Code is now a mixture of Islamic and English law.
 This Code provides explanations, definition, and punishment for all type of offences.

 Section 302 of the Code governs the punishment for murder, also known as Qatl-i-amd, which is then divided into three categories.
 The first dealing with death as qisas, this is the Islamic word meaning retribution, this permits the state to take one's life for murder, which is also known as equal retaliation, an eye for an eye type of law.
 The second type under section 302 is ta'zir, this is death or imprisonment, this word is an Islamic legal term referring to an offence punishable at the discretion of a judge or state.
 The third is any punishment of imprisonment.
 The Code also punishes any act of rape with death or imprisonment, not less than ten years depending on the ‘severity’ of the case.

 Section 376 states that if and when the act of rape is committed by two or more individuals with common intention like gang rapes the criminals should meet the fate of death or life imprisonment.

 Although in many countries insults or defamation of any religion such as Islam is not a crime, in Pakistan this is one of the biggest crimes one can commit.
 Blasphemy is deemed a crime not only under the Code but also under Islamic law.
 This is controversial, as many people believe that this should not be punishable as it violates the fundamental freedom of speech.
 The Code address the penalty and offences relating to religion under section 295B and C. Subsection B punishes any defamation made against the Holy Qur'an with life imprisonment.
 Whereas, punishment under subsection C is for any written or spoken words direct or indirect made to defile the ‘sacred name of Prophet Muhammad’ will be punished by death or life imprisonment.
 Other crimes punishable with death are those of Fasad fil-ardh, which is any offence of treason (this could be when one leaves Islam to join foreign faiths to combat Islam), homosexual acts (this is prohibited under Islamic laws and teachings) and piracy of any kind.
 Islam permits the death penalty for anyone who threatens to undermine authority or destabilize the state.